jasherai/chef-workflow-wiki/standard-tasks.md

 ------------------

 We also optionally support [foodcritic](https://github.com/acrmp/foodcritic):
-`chef_workflow_task 'cookbooks/foodcritic'`.
+`chef_workflow_task 'chef/cookbooks/foodcritic'`.

-This will add a `cookbooks:foodcritic` task that, if a resolver is configured, will resolve your cookbooks with `cookbooks:resolve` beforehand.
+This will add a `chef:cookbooks:foodcritic` task that, if a resolver is configured, will resolve your cookbooks with `chef:cookbooks:resolve` beforehand.

 The default is to check the `cookbooks_path`, but you can alter this behavior with `fc_cookbooks_path` on KnifeSupport, which will become available if you